hpi-swa-teaching/TabletopUI/packages/TabletopUI-ScreenManagement.package/TTCharacterNamesScreen.class/README.md

-In the TTPlayerNamesScreen the players can enter their names.
+I am the screen where the players can enter their names.